Omer-Cicek/Etherium-Project/Readme.md

 ## Welcome! 👋

 Thanks to visit my Github!
 In this project, i used flexbox.
 This project is created with pure CSS.
-Here is link for this project (https://omer-cicek.github.io/Etherium-Project/)
+Here is the link for this project (https://omer-cicek.github.io/Etherium-Project/)

 **To do this project, i used basic HTML and CSS.**